mTurner-beepboop/cs30-code-submission/README.md

 # Main README
 NOTE: For information regarding the API, please check the readme located in cs30_Webapp/API/

+Heroku:

+The webapp should be deployed to https://cs30.herokuapp.com with dummy data so you can see how it works.

 Running locally:

 To install and run this Webapp, you must install pipenv on your machine to deal with dependencies, as well as python 3.9.